BitcoinDesign/Guide/guide.md

 <h2 class="h3" markdown="1">[How it works]({{ '/guide/how-it-works/' | relative_url }})</h2>

-Explanations of various technical aspects of bitcoin and Lightning.
+Explanations of various technical aspects of bitcoin and lightning.

 <div class="columns-desktop -two -how">
 <div class="column" markdown="1">